LOFAR early-time search for coherent radio emission from Short GRB 181123B: Conclusions

 The X-ray light curve of GRB 181123B shows evidence of on-going energy injection during the first few hundred seconds before stopping abruptly and resuming a power law decay associated with the afterglow phase.
 We interpret this energy injection as resulting from a newborn magnetar, formed via the merger of two neutron stars, which collapses to form a black hole at $\sim$400 seconds.
 By fitting the X-ray light curve, we were able to constrain the magnetar parameters required to test coherent radio emission models.
 We find that the magnetar parameters are unphysical for redshifts $>$0.14 for a 2.1 M$_{\odot}$ neutron star ($>0.08$ for a 1.4 M$_{\odot}$ neutron star).
 Thus, if this model is correct, we would expect the event to occur at a low redshift.
 We find there are catalogued galaxies that would be consistent with this interpretation, all offset from the GRB localisation implying significant kicks.
+However, at the proposed redshift of the likely host galaxy, this model and it's associated coherent radio emission is ruled out.

 The first model tested was that of pulsar like emission from the newly formed magnetar during the energy injection phase \citep[e.g.][]{totani2013}.
 We find that the predicted emission is $\sim$4 orders of magnitude brighter than the upper limited obtained assuming an efficiency of $10^{-4}$ expected for standard pulsars.
 We can constrain the efficiency of conversion of rotational energy into coherent radio emission for the newborn neutron star to be $\le 6 \times 10^{-8}$.
 Explanations for this non-detection that require further study include absorption of the emission by the surrounding medium or the beaming of the X-ray emission is different to that of the radio emission.